catalyst-app/Catalyst/legal/PRIVACY_POLICY.md

 ##### Preventive Measures

-We may share your personal data, including IP address, email address, and other identifying informaiton when we believe it is necessary in order to prevent financial loss to a third party, physical harm, illegal activity, or if required in order to investigate suspected violations of our Terms of Service.
+We may share your personal data, including IP address, email address, and other identifying information when we believe it is necessary in order to prevent financial loss to a third party, physical harm, illegal activity, or if required in order to investigate suspected violations of our Terms of Service.

 ##### User Initiated

 If you desire, we may share your personal data with a third party if explicitly requested.
 See the Contact section for information regarding who to contact and what proofs of ownership may be required.

-Additionally, we will share your personal data to anyone who you give access to through our platform.
+Additionally, we will share your personal data with anyone who you give access to through our platform.
 This can be in the form of private URLs, commission information, messages, etc.  By giving access we will not be liable for any damages, including any direct, indirect, special, incidental, or consequential damages of any character arising as a result, even if we have been advised of the possibility of such damages.

 ##### Administrative Reorganization

-We may transfer personal information to a successor entity in the event of a merger, acquisition, or other similar event.
+We may transfer personal information to a successor entity in the event of a merger, acquisition, or other similar events.
 If this occurs, users will be duly notified and provided with options regarding account deletion.

 #### Privacy of Children's Data